-The condensed consolidated financial statements at March 31, 2017 include the accounts of Karyopharm Therapeutics Inc. (a Delaware corporation), the accounts of Karyopharm Securities Corp. (a wholly-owned Massachusetts corporation of the Company incorporated in December 2013), the accounts of Karyopharm Europe GmbH (a wholly-owned German Limited Liability Company formed in August 2014), and the accounts of Karyopharm Therapeutics (Bermuda) Ltd. (a wholly-owned Bermuda subsidiary of the Company formed in March 2015).
+The condensed consolidated financial statements at June 30, 2017 include the accounts of (i) the Company, (ii) Karyopharm Securities Corp. (a whollyowned Massachusetts corporation of the Company incorporated in December 2013), (iii) Karyopharm Europe GmbH (a wholly-owned German Limited Liability Company formed in August 2014) and (iv) Karyopharm Therapeutics (Bermuda) Ltd. (a wholly-owned Bermuda subsidiary of the Company formed in March 2015).
 All intercompany balances and transactions have been eliminated in consolidation.